Learn how to correctly operate a maritime VHF radio.

 How much does it cost?

-Right now and for the rest of Alert Level 3, all members get 25% off the Maritime VHF Operator Certificate - use the code UNITE plus your membership number (like this: UNITE12345) to book.
+All current members get 15% off the Maritime VHF Operator Certificate - use your membership number as the discount code to book.
 If you haven't got your membership sorted yet you can sign up online.

 Only one discount can be used at a time.